VerenaK90/Clonal_hematopoiesis/README.md

 Download and install python3 and pyABC von your computer.

-Associated data can be found on Mendeley.
+Associated data can be found on Mendeley (doi: 10.17632/yvxdb7t3yk.1).

 To reproduce the analysis, please check the file structure and make sure the required scripts and input files are in the correct location.